-About this post: This blog post is part of a series of daily devotionals where we are exploring traditional Advent themes of hope, joy, peace, and love.
-To sign up to receive text notification of these posts, text zpc advent to 39970.
-Advent booklets are also available at the ZPC Welcome Center.
+About this post: This blog post is part of a series of daily devotionals where we are exploring Jesus' life through the book of John.
+To sign up to receive text notification of these posts, text zpcdevo to 39970.
 We welcome your comments and questions each day.

 About the author: Amanda Stricker has enjoyed being a part of the ZPC community since being dropped off at the nursery at the age of two up through her current service as a ZPC Elder.
 You might find her Sunday mornings working as a tech assistant when she is not partaking in ZPC’s breakfast tea options in the Gathering Space.
 She has been teaching grades 5-12 for 11 years at various schools throughout Indianapolis and is currently employed as a Social Studies and English teacher for her second year at Eman Schools which is a private Islamic school in Fishers.
 She feels quite blessed to have an opportunity to get to know her Muslim neighbors while also indulging her passion for teaching the humanities.

 I’ve really relished the chance to study the book of John this Advent season.
 While reading chapters 1-9, the English teacher in me just loved all the reoccurring symbolism and themes found throughout these pages, including: light in the darkness, testifying and witnessing to God’s glory revealed, caring for the hearts and bodies of those in need, the errors of human judgement vs the absolute truth of divine judgment, and, of course, blindness being banished for those with the “eyes to see” contrasted with people who willfully clench their eyes shut and cling to their own darkness, which is what happens in John 9.

 The book of John chronicles what was seen and heard of Jesus’s work here on earth, and people responded again and again in one of two ways: